AsahiLiu/PointDetectron/README.md

 ## Introduction
 This repository is code release for our NeurIPS 2020 paper Group Contextual Encoding for 3D Poit Clouds (arXiv report [here](https://arxiv.org/pdf/)) and 3DV 2020 paper Dense Point Diffusion for 3D Detection (arXiv report [here](https://arxiv.org/pdf/))

-This repository built on the VoteNet, we empower VoteNet model with Group Contextual Encoding Block, Dense Point Diffusion modules as well as the Dilated Point Convolution.
+This repository is built on the VoteNet, we empower VoteNet model with Group Contextual Encoding Block, Dense Point Diffusion modules as well as the Dilated Point Convolution.
 ## Citation